LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->removeLeading(find::regexp)

-   This method takes either a string or a regular expression and removes all matches specified from the beginning of the string.
-It keeps removing until the beginning of the string no longer matches the specified parameter.
-It modifies the string object in-place, not returning any value.
+   This method takes either a string or a regular expression and removes all specified matches from the beginning of the string.
+It keeps removing until the beginning of the string no longer matches the specified pattern.
+It modifies the string object in place, not returning any value.

 .. member:: string->removeTrailing(find::string)